- Planning & Development

 When submitting an application, additional details and requirements are identified inside the application.
-Below is a general description of the onsite process.
-The environmental health specialists are available in the mornings between approximately 8:00 am - 9:30 am before they leave for inspections.
+Found on this page is a general description of the onsite process.
+The environmental health specialists are available in the mornings between approximately 8 am to 9:30 am before they leave for inspections.

 First Step: Site Evaluation

-A site evaluation (See attachment below) is an assessment of the suitability of a given site for on-site sewage disposal based on soil, hydrology and topography.
+A site evaluation is an assessment of the suitability of a given site for on-site sewage disposal based on soil, hydrology, and topography.
 If a site is determined to meet applicable rules for on-site sewage disposal, a favorable report of evaluation will be issued which will identify the area of the property approved for system installation and will set forth the specifications for the type and size of system required.
 A site evaluation approval remains valid indefinitely.

 Second Step: Permits

-The permits are valid one year after issuance.
+The permits are valid for one year after issuance.

 Repair - A repair permit is required to perform work on an existing system that is failing or malfunctioning.
 Property owners are advised to consult with a department environmental health specialist and/or a licensed septic system installer for advice and guidance on system repairs.